 “You don’t have to hold your breath,” Kai told Cynthia when he realized her face was turning red from lack of oxygen.
-He reached into his jacket pocket and produced a thin green strip.
+He reached into his jacket pocket and produced a thin green stripe.
 He unpeeled the protective tape and placed the strip at the spot just under her nose and above her upper lip.
 Satisfied with the result, he smiled and retrieved his flashlight from his jacket pocket.
 “There.
 Better?”

 Cynthia nodded, reaching her own hand up to feel the jelly-like substance.
 It was then that she realized he had one on him all along.
 That was why he didn’t even flinch since he entered.
 “When did you put it on?”

-“Before I kick the door.”
+“Before I kicked the door.”

 “You can never be prepared enough.
 Even at your own house.”